What does carcinoma mean?

 - Adenocarcinoma – This is a type of cancer made up of epithelial cells that normally stick together to form round structures called glands.
-These kinds of epithelial cells are found inside the stomach, colon, breast, and prostate.
+These kinds of cells are found inside the stomach, colon, breast, and prostate.
 Adenocarcinoma can start in any location where glands are normally found.

 If you have been diagnosed with a carcinoma, the behavior of the tumour depends on many factors including: